*This article was originally published in November 2018. It has been updated to include Gaga’s subsequent releases.

 “Scheiße” has a faux-German hook that’s as nonsensical as it is catchy, but the song’s message is crystal clear: “If you’re a strong female / You don’t need permission.”
 It’s impossible to hear this and not want to strut down a catwalk in oversize platform heels.

-“Til It Happens to You” isn’t the usual fare for Lady Gaga or Diane Warren, who co-wrote the song.
+“Til It Happens to You” isn’t the usual fare for Lady Gaga or Diane Warren, the song’s co-writer, and author of countless love ballads.
 Written for The Hunting Ground, a documentary that addresses the climate of sexual assault on college campuses, Gaga’s recording pulls no punches.
 “Til it happens to you / You won’t know how it feels,” she sings, calling upon the full weight of her vocal abilities.
 Gaga delivered a heartbreaking performance at the 2016 Academy Awards, accompanied onstage by over 50 sexual-assault survivors.
 “Til It Happens to You” didn’t win Best Original Song, but it left a lasting impression, a year before the #MeToo movement took off.

 Another Gaga solo performance recorded live from Lincoln Center, she delivers this Pal Joey show tune with breathtaking, intimate understatement.
 At her best, Gaga has all the wit, humor, and precise emotional control of the great jazz vocalists.
 She’s never been so charming while doing so little — the audience hangs on every word.